ADVANCED NURSE PRACTITIONER

 To be part of our organization, every employee should understand and share in the YNHHS Vision, support our Mission, and live our Values.
 These values—integrity, patient-centered, respect, accountability, and compassion—must guide what we do, as individuals and professionals, every day.

-1-3 years clinical experience related to the specialty of the practice, preferred.
+1-2 years clinical experience related to internal medicine outpatient practice, preferred.

 Certified as APRN by the Nursing Certification Board or American Nurses Credentialing Center.
 Must hold a valid State Controlled Substance Registration, a Federal Drug Enforcement Agency (DEA) Certification, a valid State RN and APRN license.
 May hold a State Independent Practice license if qualified.

 Excellent clinical, interpersonal, and organizational skills.
 Ability to work independently.